Konaipally

 Konaipalle is a village in the siddipet district of Telangana, India.
 It falls under the Nangnur mandal.
-It is located 12.5 km distance from its constituency Siddipet.
-Konaipalle comes under Medak district before formation of new districts in telangana.
-Presently konaipalle belongs to siddipet district.
-The famous Lord Venkateshwara temple located here.
-Kalvakuntla chandrasheker rao usually offer prayers before every nomination from his first elections since 1985.
+It is located 12.5 km distance from its constituency, Siddipet.
+Konaipalle came under the Medak district before the formation of new districts in Telangana.
+Presently, Konaipalle belongs to siddipet district.

+The famous Lord Venkateshwara temple is located here.
+Kalvakuntla chandrasheker rao usually offers prayers before every nomination from his first elections since 1985.
 It became a tradition for him.
-Thaneeru Harish Rao also do the same.
-The temple was constructed in 1980s by the devotees.
-The present temple was a renovated one during 2020s with a cost of 3.5 crores.
-Usually in the february, 3 days fair will be conducted by devotees.
-On the very first day, Lord venkateshwara swamy kalyanam will be conducted, On second and third day, Annadanam(Food donation), Edla uregimpu (Bullock cart parade) will be conducted respectively.
+Thaneeru Harish Rao also does these same.
+The temple was constructed in the 1980s by the devotees.
+The present temple was a renovated one during the 2020s with a cost of 3.5 crores.
+Usually in February, a 3-day fair will be conducted by devotees.
+On the very first day, Lord Venkateshwara Swamy Kanam will be conducted.
+On the second and third day, Annadanam (food donation), Edland a uregimpu (Bullock cart parade) will be conducted, respectively.